mattsykesj/cssg/README.md

 The parser is being continuously updated, and additional features like lists, links, images, and more will be added.

+## Current Work

+### Features in Progress

+- **Improving Markdown Parsing**:
+  - Currently working on adding support for parsing more complex Markdown syntax such as lists, links, images, and code blocks.

+- **Cross-Platform Support**:
+  - Expanding the project to be compatible with Linux and macOS platforms.
+Currently, the project is Windows-only.

+- **Template System**:
+  - Developing a more flexible and customizable templating system for layouts, allowing users to define multiple layouts and manage content more dynamically.

+- **Configuration File**:
+  - Adding support for a configuration file (e.g., TOML, JSON, or YAML) to specify directories, output paths, and other customizable settings, reducing the need to hardcode paths in the source code.

+- **Performance Optimization**:
+  - Working on performance improvements, including faster Markdown processing and better memory management.

+- **Bug Fixes**:
+  - Addressing any known issues and improving code stability.

+Stay tuned for upcoming updates as the project continues to evolve!

 ### Why This Project?

 I built this because I wanted a lightweight, **minimalistic static site generator** for my weekend projects and personal websites.
 I didn’t want the complexity of bigger tools like Jekyll, so I started from scratch and built this simple tool.